 It is best practice to have the first response come from the assignee of the ticket and not the assignor.
 It is also best practice to have a service coordinator assign tickets to prevent "cherry-picking".

 How Does it Work?

 After setting your integration with Connectwise, you can start collecting ticket information to populate the metrics.
 (Click here for more details about the CW REST Integration).

-Access Setup > CSAT Survey > CSAT Settings, locate the Miscellaneous section and enable the "Bring ticket data from PSA" to display a list with your service ticket boards.
+Access Settings > CSAT, locate the Miscellaneous section and enable the "Bring ticket data from PSA" to display a list with your service ticket boards.
 Select all, one or multiple boards.

 • It can take up to 15 minutes for the system to give you an updated list of the service boards, which is the periodicity of our API call;

 • Ticket data will be collected from the 1st day of the month on which the boards are selected.

 Go to Contests and click the "+Add" button to create a new contest.